-A spellbinding variety of West Virginia's wildflowers largely owes to deciduous trees prevailing over the state's national parks and forests.
+A spellbinding variety of West Virginia's wildflowers largely is due to deciduous trees prevailing over the state's national parks and forests.
 In spring, before the trees leaf out, the rich soil receives sufficient sunlight for the blooms to thrive.
 Walking in the woods, you'll spot a myriad of white, yellow, blue, pink, red, and even green flowers.
 The best time is late spring, from late April through May or early summer.
 However, the flowering season typically lasts well into mid-August.

 Best places to see wildflowers